 When the merge conflict lines are removed, the Mark as resolved button will no longer be greyed-out and we can click it.
 This is a nice little feature to ensure we don't accidentally leave any of those lines in our code.

 Once our merge conflict is marked as resolved, we'll see some changes in the UI.

 Most importantly, we can now click Commit merge.
 When we click on this button, we'll be able to make a new commit (as always, with a clear, concise commit message) that commits the changes we just made to resolve the conflict.
-At this point, we've just made a new commit - we still haven't merged the PR yet!
+At this point, we've just made a new commit, but we still haven't merged the PR yet!
 Now that the conflict is resolved, we'll see the green Merge pull request button.
 We can click that button and finish merging the PR.

 In this lesson, we made and merged two simple pull requests, including one with a merge conflict.
 We recommend practicing this workflow as you work on your group project — and give your project teammates the chance to look at your pull requests, make comments, and then approve them!